 Women are underrepresented in management for various reasons based on individual circumstances and the social environment as well as the company.
-Therefore, a strategy to increase the representation of women must encompass a wide variety of measures and recognize that certain reasons cannot be addressed by organizational measures.
+Therefore, a strategy to increase the representation of women must encompass a wide variety of measures; however, it must be acknowledged that certain reasons cannot be addressed by organizational measures.
 The first set of measures focuses on work culture and aims to achieve a healthy work-life balance as well as a gender-sensitive design of the New World of Work.
 This includes conducting the work and family audit at RBI AG since 2020, and the promotion of active parental leave management.
 The work and family audit is a customized certification process for companies that is designed to provide support for the defining, evaluating and planning of family-friendly measures.
 In addition, this set of measures includes support for women in leadership positions and female talent through networking, coaching and mentoring programs.
+Examples include RBI's collaboration with women's networks such as the female factor and Fondsfrauen and its sponsoring of memberships in these networks for female RBI employees to give them the opportunity to participate in career training and mentoring programs.
 The objective is to create a work environment that provides equal career opportunities for men and women and to motivate and support female talent in applying for management roles.